Zoo: Petting zoos

-A petting zoo, also called petting farms or children's zoos, features a combination of domestic animals and wild species that are docile enough to touch and feed.
+A petting zoo, also called petting farm or children's zoo, features a combination of domestic animals and wild species that are docile enough to touch and feed.
 To ensure the animals' health, the food is supplied by the zoo, either from vending machines or a kiosk nearby.

 Animal theme parks

 An animal theme park is a combination of an amusement park and a zoo, mainly for entertaining and commercial purposes.
-Marine mammal parks such as Sea World and Marineland are more elaborate dolphinariums keeping whales, and containing additional entertainment attractions.
+Marine mammal parks such as SeaWorld, Sea Life and Marineland are more elaborate dolphinariums keeping whales, and containing additional entertainment attractions.
 Another kind of animal theme park contains more entertainment and amusement elements than the classical zoo, such as stage shows, roller coasters, and mythical creatures.
-Some examples are Busch Gardens Tampa Bay in Tampa, Florida, both Disney's Animal Kingdom and Gatorland in Orlando, Florida, Flamingo Land in North Yorkshire, England, and Six Flags Discovery Kingdom in Vallejo, California.
+Some examples are Busch Gardens Tampa Bay in Tampa, Florida, both Disney's Animal Kingdom and Gatorland in Orlando, Florida, Flamingo Land Resort in North Yorkshire, England, and Six Flags Discovery Kingdom in Vallejo, California.

 Zoo population management

 Sources of animals

 By 2000 most animals being displayed in zoos were the offspring of other zoo animals.
 This trend, however was and still is somewhat species-specific.
 When animals are transferred between zoos, they usually spend time in quarantine, and are given time to acclimatize to their new enclosures which are often designed to mimic their natural environment.
 For example, some species of penguins may require refrigerated enclosures.
-Guidelines on necessary care for such animals is published in the International Zoo Yearbook.
+Guidelines on necessary care for such animals is published in the Zoological Society of London.
 Animal exchanges between facilities are usually made voluntarily, based on a model of cooperation for conservation.
 Loaned animals usually remain the property of the original park, and any offspring yielded by loaned animals are usually divided between the lending and holding institutions.
 For decades the capture of wild animals or purchasing of animals has been broadly considered unethical and has not been practiced by reputable zoos.